Seneca-ICTOER/OSL645/docs/Labs/lab4.md

 - What did you notice?
 - The setting of the **PATH** environment variable only worked in the current session only.
-- If you exit the current Matrix session, then the recently changed settings for environment variables will be lost.
+- If you exit the current session, then the recently changed settings for environment variables will be lost.
 - You will in a future lab how to set environment variables in **start-up** files.

 7. Issue the following Linux command to run a checking script: